ellitmo/sandbox/README.md

 ## Stack Overview
 The backend server is run using FastAPI - I like the typing, automatic doc generation + async support.
-The server is mostly fetching data from duckdb - working with tabular data and using lookup tables like the ones I stood up to map tracks to clusters are both a good fit for a relational database.
+The server is mostly fetching data from duckdb.
+Working with tabular data and using lookup tables like the ones I stood up to map tracks to clusters are both a good use case for a relational database.
 Doing this preprocessing (i.e, cluster generation & storage of index information for the approximate nearest neighbors results) saves us a lot of computation time when running the app, and is an easy way to make customizeable queries (such as the route that generates autocomplete suggestions)

-The frontend client is written as a React app, using most heavily chakra for UI elements and d3 for calculations and plotting.
-Where I could, I created atomic components to avoid repeated boilerplate and allow usage of react's memoization for performance.
+The frontend client is written as a React app, using mostly chakra for UI elements and d3 for calculations and plotting.
+Where I could, I created atomic components to avoid repeated boilerplate and made use of react's memoization for performance.
 The frontend code was formatted with prettier (`npx prettier`) and I created the basic skeleton for the frontend using vite (`npm create vite@latest`).

 ## Data Processing & Algorithm Selection